jmmartinezr/HiMIDS/README.md

 # HiMIDS
 ### Introduction
 This is the repository for the Hierarchical Model for Intrusion Detection Systems (HiMDIDS).
 It includes the source code for the model, as well as the pre-processed datasets used to train it.
-Datasets can be found in the folder of the same name.
 Source code can be found in the folder "source".

 ### HiMIDS